annivanova1992/faang-qa-interview/README.md

 - In a tree node, there is an extra pointer called random.
 Point random of each node to the next node in that level, NULL if it is the right most node.
 - Given a tree, make the left and right pointers such that it acts as a doubly linked list in spiral level order.
 - Given a number of closing and opening brackets, produce the number of sets of brackets that have been closed/opened.
-- Write a method that returns how many time a letter appears in a string.
-Followed by how would you test it.
 - Given a string and a letter, How many times does the letter appear.
 Followed by how would you test it.
 - Print the list of numbers in an array fall beyond the average of the total numbers of the same array.
 And generate the test cases assuming it is a black box.
 (Intention here is to generate the exhaustive test cases)
 - Rotate a string in clockwise direction
-- Given an array of integers and k, print all the pairs of numbers (a,b), both of them inside the array, such that a+b=k
+- Given an array of integers and k, print all the pairs of numbers (a,b), both of them inside the array, such that a+b=k [1.
+Two Sum](https://leetcode.com/problems/two-sum/) [167.
+Two Sum II - Input Array Is Sorted](https://leetcode.com/problems/two-sum-ii-input-array-is-sorted/)
 - there are a bunch of distinctive numbers with only one pair of duplicates. find the odd ones
 - Write code to reverse a linked list from its mid point.
 So 1->2->3->4->5->6->7 becomes 1->2->3->7->6->5->4
 - Given two texts, x and y, where x < y, check if all the characters of x are in y.